 SOLUTION: When this happens, the RYOBI carburetor must be removed from the generator and cleaned using carburetor cleaner to remove the crusty buildup left behind by old fuel.
 I find it best to take photos as I take apart a carburetor so it is reassembled right.

-If you don’t want to tackle cleaning the carburetor or you can’t get it cleaned and working again, replace it with a new one or have a small engine repair shop clean or replace a carburetor.
+If you don’t want to tackle cleaning the carburetor or you can’t get it cleaned and working again, replace it with a new one or have a small engine repair mechanic clean or replace a carburetor.

 Using fresh fuel and not letting it sit in your generator for long periods of time can help minimize the negative effects of old fuel on your RYOBI Generator.